-- The start of a new line of business;

-- A change in risk tolerance limits;

-- A change to reinsurance or other risk mitigation arrangements;

-- A portfolio transfer;

-- Major changes in asset mix;

-- Changes to our business or capital plans;

-- Occurrence of risk events leading to a significant change in available capital and solvency;

-- An external change which significantly affects the risk profile of either ANDIE or the markets in which it operates.
+- Occurrence of risk events leading to a significant change in available capital and solvency; and - An external change which significantly affects the risk profile of either ANDIE or the markets in which it operates.

 The Risk Management function will assess the impact of a change in risk profile and advise the Board whether a full ORSA process needs to be run and a full set of documentation produced.
 The Board can request that the ORSA process is run even if the Risk Management function determines it is not necessary.